Annual Physical Examination (APE)

 What are the Corporate or DOLE requirements in the Philippines?

 As with every country, the Philippines have labor laws set in place to protect employees and ensure their health and safety in the workplace.
+Employers are required to provide annual medical examinations as part of Occupational Health and Safety standards.

 - DOLE Mandate - according to the Omnibus Rules, Labor Code, Book IV*, the Department of Labor and Employment (DOLE) mandates that employers are required to provide annual medical examinations for their employees, as part of Occupational Health and Safety standards.